 Students will earn Class Dojo points for demonstrating positive learning behavior in the classroom.
 Parents are encouraged to connect to our Class Dojo account.
 An informational letter will be sent home at the beginning of the school year.
 You will be able to monitor your child’s daily point earnings, receive reminders, and send messages directly to teachers from your phone!

 First grade is hard work!
 We use every minute of our time together to challenge our minds.
 It is important to take a few minutes each day to praise your child for their effort and celebrate their successes as a learner.
 Below are some ideas I’ve used with my own family.
 I would love to add your good ideas to the list- just leave a comment below to share!

-- Save the really special pieces.
-Each of my children have a hanging file box to keep treasured work from their school years.
+Save the really special pieces.
+Use a hanging file box to keep treasured work from their school years.
 One file per grade filled with important class work papers and photos of oversize projects.
-I glue a school picture to the front and have them write their name/age/grade on an index card to label each file.
-Periodically, we will look through the file boxes together.
-The kids love remembering their younger school years and the files are a good reminder that with patience and hard work they can meet the challenges of the classroom.
+Glue a school picture to the front and have them write their name/age/grade on an index card to label each file.
+Periodically, look through the file boxes together.
+Your child will love remembering their younger school years and the files are a good reminder that with patience and hard work they can meet the challenges of the classroom.

 Please don’t hesitate to contact me if your child is unhappy at school.
 I want everyone to love coming to first grade as much as I do and will try my best to help solve any problems that arise.